rizinorg/book/src/analysis/types.md

 ```

 The first line is used to define a structure called `X`, the second line
-defines the elements of `X` as comma separated values.
+defines the elements of `X` as comma-separated values.
 After that, we just define each element info.

 For example. we can have a struct like this one: